Calvin L. Troup, Ph.D.Associate Professor

 Temporality, Eternity, and Wisdom: The Rhetoric of Augustine's Confessions.
 University of South Carolina Press-Rhetoric Series, 1999.
 ISBN: 1-57003-308-0

 "The Confessions and the Continentals."
 Ed.
 Calvin L. Troup.
 Augustine for the Philosophers: The Rhetor of Hippo, the Confessions, and the Continentals.
-Baylor University Press-Rhetoric and Religion Series, (forthcoming August 2014).
+Baylor University Press-Rhetoric and Religion Series, (August 2014).

 "Ellul & Augustine on Rhetoric & Philosophy of Communication."
 Calvin L. Troup and Clifford G. Christians.
 Ed.
 Calvin L. Troup.
 Augustine for the Philosophers: The Rhetor of Hippo, the Confessions, and the Continentals.
-Baylor University Press-Rhetoric and Religion Series, (forthcoming August 2014).
+Baylor University Press-Rhetoric and Religion Series, (August 2014).

 "C.S.
 Lewis: The Screwtape Letters."
 Ed.
 Robert H. Woods, Jr. Evangelicals and Popular Culture: Pop Goes the Gospel.
 Santa Barbara, CA: ABL-CIO, Inc., 2013.
 21-35.